hbjornoy/twitter-sentiment-analysis/README.md

+### How to produce the prediction

+Fork or download zip of repository, and run the `run.py` from the root folder with `Python run.py`.
+This pruduces the file `powerpuffz_kagglescore.csv` in the root folder.

 ### Installations and requirements

-In order to run `RUN.py` some packages with their dependencies are required.
+In order to run `run.py` some packages with their dependencies are required.
 We recommend creating a clean Anaconda Environment, and installing the following packages via Anaconda Navigator:

 - Python V: 3.6.3
 - Numpy V: 1.12.1